ff-ultima/ff-ultima.github.io/docs/how-to/how-to-update.md

 ## How to Update

 You can just follow the normal [Installation Instructions](./how-to-install.md) to update the theme.
-It's as simple as replacing your theme files with the updated versions.
+It's as simple as replacing your theme files with the updated version.

 But reading the [release page](https://github.com/soulhotel/FF-CSS-ULTIMA/releases/latest) is always recommended (maybe even mandatory).